 However, many post-operative patients may not present as ‘clear-cut’ as this, due to factors such as intubation, reduced consciousness, or other co-morbidities.
 Indeed, the only clinical features may be a general malaise, pyrexia, impaired cognition, or changes in physiological parameters.

 On examination, patients may have a reduced oxygen saturation, increased RR or HR, pyrexial, or with features of a septic response.
 Bronchial breath sounds (localised or diffuse) and inspiratory crackles may be heard on auscultation, associated with a dull percussion note.

-The differential diagnoses for pneumonia include acute heart failure or acute coronary syndrome, PE, asthma or COPD exacerbation, pleural effusion or empyema, thyroid disease, and psychological (e.g. anxiety disorder).
+The differential diagnoses for pneumonia include acute heart failure or acute coronary syndrome, PE, asthma or COPD exacerbation, pleural effusion or empyema, and psychological (e.g. anxiety disorder).